akmfelix/Orchestrating-Data-Pipelines/Airflow.md

     extract_user >> process_user
 ~~~

-# 10 New AIRFLOW feature of scheduling
+# 5 New AIRFLOW feature of scheduling
-# 10.1 New way of SCheduling
+## 5.1 New way of Scheduling
 Before Airflow ver 2 'TriggerDag operator or the external tasks sensor, the TriggerDag one operator allows you to trigger knows or DAG from a DAG, whereas the external task sensor allows you to wait for a task in another DAG before moving forward.
 That being said, those two operators are pretty complex to use.'\
 After Airflow ver 2.
 With a new way of scheduling your DAGs, it's much easier to wait for data to exist in order to trigger another DAG.\
 When you make an update to a dataset to some data from a DAG that triggers another DAG.